pioneers/tutorial/README.md

 ## Setup your local repo

 Git is the industry standard version control software.
-It allows developer to save and collobrate on their work.
+It allows developers to save and collobrate their work.

 Github, and other websites such as gitlab and bitbucket, is a private comapany that hosts developers's git repos online.
 PiE uses github to host all of its software.